puppeteer/puppeteer/docs/api/puppeteer.jshandle.getproperties.md

 # JSHandle.getProperties() method

-Gets a map of handles representing the properties of the current handle.

-#### Signature:
+### Signature:

 ```typescript
 class JSHandle {
   getProperties(): Promise<Map<string, JSHandle>>;
 }
 ```

+Gets a map of handles representing the properties of the current handle.

 **Returns:**